Updated: Apr 6

 Low risk for overall sedentary lifestyles

-Provides calorie burn relative to the level of intensity (low, moderate, high) while engaging in the activity
+Provides calorie burn relative to the level of intensity (low, moderate, or high) while doing the activity

 Utilizes less energy from muscle groups

-Promotes higher level of retention when choosing an enjoyed activity
+Promotes a higher level of retention when you choose an activity you enjoy

-Can take longer to achieve fat & weight loss goals
+Can take longer to achieve weight loss goals

 Minimal if any “after burn” effects

-Working at too low of an intensity does not build endurance and can stand in the way of fat loss and/or maintenance goals
+Working at too low of an intensity level has not been shown to build endurance and can stand in the way of long term weight loss and/or maintenance goals

 Doing the same activity at the same rate day in and day out does not challenge the body